 -

-I looked at three numbers:
+I looked at two numbers:

 - Percentage of applicants admitted